-EDU 302 Research and Analysis of Teaching Middle and Secondary Learners 3 credits The purpose of this course is to prepare teacher candidates who plan to teach a unique group of learners, middle and secondary students.
+EDU 302 Research and Analysis of Teaching Middle and Secondary Learners 3 credits \\\ The purpose of this course is to prepare teacher candidates who plan to teach a unique group of learners, middle and secondary students.
 There will be an emphasis on researching the learning preferences and perspectives of the middle and secondary grade students.
 Learning and understanding theories of learning for adolescents is paramount.
 Focus will be on but not limited to the following topics: learning and retention, motivation, fostering creativity, struggling students and gifted students, classroom management and control, and braining research as it applies to adolescent students.
 Assessment, progress monitoring, informal assessment, and the impact of high stakes testing on middle school and secondary school students will be an important component of study during the course.
 Prerequisite: EDU 324 and EDU 310.
 Fall Semester.
-Must have passed the Praxis Core Academic Skills Test

-EDU 303 Integrated Content Methods for Middle/Secondary Grades 6 credits This innovative approach to methodology at the secondary level is designed to prepare future teachers to plan effect instruction using an integrated approach to teaching.
+Must have passed the Praxis Core Academic Skills Test teachers to plan effect instruction using an integrated approach to teaching.
 This is a 6 hour course that will include a required school based and middle school interactive component.
 Participants will focus on how to design instruction using rigor and interactive processes which help diverse learners meet core standards while learning career skills (communication, collaboration, critical thinking and creative problem solving).
 Participants will have a 40 hour required practicum with an assigned master teacher at a partner school.
 Pre-requisite EDU 324 and EDU 310.
 Spring Semester.
 Must have passed the Praxis Core Academic Skills Test